How to Become a Police Officer in Massachusetts

 Although a high school diploma is the minimum education requirement, the Boston PD highly values college degrees and will often prioritize candidates who hold a degree in criminal justice or a similar field.
-For more information on the Boston Police Department, take a look at our in-depth guide on How to Become a Police Officer in Boston.
+To learn more about working for the Boston Police Department, look at our guide to becoming a police officer in Boston.

 Springfield also has a highly-respected police force in the Springfield Police Department (SPD).
 Springfield is a city of about 153,000 residents that depends on a capable force of 1,740 police and sheriff’s patrol officers to serve and protect the community.3 To become a Springfield police officer, candidates must meet state-level requirements and pass through the department’s hiring process.

 Police Training Academies in Massachusetts

 The Municipal Police Training Committee (MPTC) sets the requirements for Massachusetts police training.
 There are five MPTC Training Academies throughout the state: Boylston, Plymouth, Randolph, Reading and Western Mass (STCC).
 There are also two satellite training locations in Waltham and Foxboro.

 The MPTC program is a comprehensive 800-hour curriculum over a 20-week training period with hands-on training and classroom instruction.
 In Massachusetts, anyone may apply for the police training academies.
 However, candidates who have already been hired as a police recruit officer may have the $3,000 tuition required of voluntary students paid by their hiring department.
 Students who are not sponsored by a department are solely responsible for tuition and equipment costs.

 There are five regional academies that offer the intense Basic Training program designed by the MPTC: